All About You (Hilary Duff song)

 "All About You" is a song recorded by American singer Hilary Duff.
 It was released on August 12, 2014 by RCA Records.
 Written by Duff, Kristian Lundin, Savan Kotecha, and Carl Falk, "All About You" a folk pop and pop rock song, having a banjo, handclaps, and a "heavy hand" drum as the song's instrumentation.
 Lyrically, the song talks about how the protagonist is so hooked on her boyfriend that she is willing to prove her true love for him anywhere.

-Critics found similarities between "All About You" and songs from Taylor Swift and The Lumineers.
-The song became more successful than "Chasing the Sun" in Australia, where it managed to reach the top 20, the first time a Duff song had done so in nine years.
-Elsewhere, it had less impact, failing to enter the Billboard Hot 100 but managing to chart on the Bubbling Under Hot 100 Singles and Top 40 Mainstream.
+Critics praised the "All About You" for its instrumentation and catchiness, and found similarities between it and songs from Taylor Swift and The Lumineers.
+The song was a success in Australia, where it managed to reach the top 20 and was certified gold.
+Elsewhere, it had less impact, failing to enter the Billboard Hot 100 but managing to chart on the Bubbling Under Hot 100 Singles and Top 40 Mainstream charts.

-Duff released a lyric video for the song, where she appeared seducing the camera, with a succession of extreme close-ups of Duff.
-The official music video was directed by Declan Whitebloom and it finds the singer chasing a guy she meets at a diner, while also doing a choreography with her dancers.
-The singer has promoted the track with some live performances on The X Factor (Australia), Good Morning America and Live with Kelly & Michael.
+The official music video for the song was directed by Declan Whitebloom and chronicles the singer chasing a male love interest she meets at a diner, intertwined with footage of Duff performing choreography with her dancers.
+Duff also released a lyric video for the song which features a succession of extreme close-ups of Duff.
+The track was promoted through live performances on The X Factor (Australia), Good Morning America, and Live with Kelly & Michael.

 Background and release

 After spending six years without releasing new music, Duff announced she was recording her upcoming new album.
 "I'm working with a lot of people.
 I'm still writing, so that process is still going on," she told MTV News during the 2014 iHeartRadio Music Awards red carpet.
 She also described the album as an "earthy, indie-pop vibe" and that a new single was going to be out "soon".
 On July 29, 2014, Duff released "Chasing the Sun".
 The song received mostly favorable reviews from music critics, and debuted at number 79 on the Billboard Hot 100 chart.
 However, less than a month after the release of "Chasing the Sun", Duff announced that she would release a new single called "All About You" on August 11, 2014.
 Additionally, she tweeted out the cover art for the song, featuring Duff "looking boho chic in a black hat, low-cut black dress, capelet and lots of silver rings", as described by Jocelyn Vena from Billboard.
+It appeared as track 18 on Now That's What I Call Music!
+52 released on October 27, 2014.